Published Answer

 Short Answer

-In other words, redemption liquidity is partly a function of normal protocol cash flow rather than only of a separate dedicated withdrawal system.
+So protocol-side redemption liquidity is partly a function of ordinary protocol cash flow and ETH routing, not only of a separate purpose-built withdrawal queue.

 Why timing can still be uneven

 RPIP-74 explicitly treats support for redemptions as a governance priority when discussing deposit-pool usage.
-That is a sign that redemption liquidity is important enough to influence other protocol decisions such as queue behavior and where ETH should be directed.
+That is strong evidence that redemption liquidity is important enough to shape queue behavior and broader ETH-allocation policy.

 What draft governance work is trying to change

-Draft RPIP-71 goes further and describes a desired future where pool stakers can signal a wish to unstake at the protocol rate and have validator exits help satisfy that demand.
-The proposal is explicit that this is a draft and not yet a settled implemented standard.
+Draft RPIP-71 goes further and describes a future where pool stakers can signal a wish to unstake at the protocol rate and have validator exits more explicitly help satisfy that demand.
+The proposal is clear that this is draft-stage governance work, not a final already-deployed standard.

-That makes RPIP-71 useful as direction-of-travel evidence, not as proof that the full user-signaled withdrawal system already exists in final form.
+That makes RPIP-71 useful as direction-of-travel evidence.
+It should not be read as proof that the full user-signaled withdrawal-liquidity system already exists in production today.

 What this means for users

-If they want the governance answer, they should know Rocket Pool is actively thinking about improving that experience, but the most ambitious withdrawal-liquidity design work is still draft-stage rather than final protocol law.
+If they want the governance answer, they should know Rocket Pool is clearly trying to improve the redemption experience, but the most ambitious withdrawal-liquidity work is still draft-stage rather than final protocol law.